pylint-dev/pylint/doc/user_guide/checkers/features.rst

   argument list as the lambda itself; such lambda expressions are in all but a few cases replaceable with the function being called in the body of the lambda.
+:named-expr-without-context (W0131): *Named expression used without context* Emitted if named expression is used to do a regular assignment outside a context like if, for, while, or a comprehension.
 :redeclared-assigned-name (W0128): *Redeclared variable %r in assignment* Emitted when we detect that a variable was redeclared in the same assignment.
 :pointless-statement (W0104): *Statement seems to have no effect*